-The Offeror and each Key Firm shall have the project owner representative of each reference project for which Offeror submits a Form H complete this Form I.
+The Offeror shall have the project owner representative of each reference project for which Offeror submits a Form H complete this Form I.

 The Authority is selecting design-build-maintain teams for a track and system contract for a new high-speed rail system in California.
 Major work elements of the Project include all required administrative, design, engineering, integration, permitting, coordination, manufacturing, supply, installation, construction, supervision, management, testing, verification, labor, materials, equipment, documentation, maintenance, and certification.